eudoxia0/eudoxia0.github.io/article/_posts/2023-05-05-how-capabilities-work-austral.md

 # The Solution {#solution}

+- capabilities
-- capabilities: unforgeable permission slips
+  - unforgeable permission slips
+  - grant permission to access some resource, like the filesystem or network
+  - ideally arbitrarily granular
+    - filesystem access
+    - directory access
+    - file access
+    - file-read access
+    - file attributes access
-- process-level
+- process-level capabilities widely implemented
   - capscicum
   - pledge
   - etc.
+  - backwards compatible
+  - operating system can evolve independently of applications written in different languages, runtimes, and eras
 - language level
   - harder
+  - E language
   - needs semantics
     - encapsulation
       - in highly-dynamic languages like python you can dynamically find the type of a cap and instantiate it